Will My Identity Be Made Public if I File a Sexual Abuse Lawsuit?

 Fighting For Important Causes In State And Federal Courts

 Sexual abuse is incredibly violating, and it makes sense that victims of sexual abuse and sexual assault would want to keep what happened to them private, if possible.
-In cases filed against teachers, priests, employers, or public figures, victims often fear that their name could be released.
+In cases filed against teachers, priests, employers, or public figures, victims often fear that their names could be released.
 However, there are usually processes for filing anonymously and keeping your identity private.

 Privacy rights can often help victims keep their sexual assault lawsuits anonymous when it comes to court records and the name on the case.
 These rules are even stronger for child victims, whose names are almost never included in the lawsuit.
-However, it is often up to the judge’s discretion, and judges need to weigh your privacy rights against the public’s rights to know what’s going on in court.
+However, it is often up to the judge’s discretion, and judges need to weigh your privacy rights against the public’s right to know what’s going on in court.
 State and local rules may apply differently from place to place.

 For help with your case, call (814) 826-3586 for a free case analysis with The Law Office of Andrew Shubin’s sexual abuse victim lawyers.